Fortune in the Middle of the Funnel (MoFu)

 Who doesn’t want extra traffic and sales with a shorter sales cycle?

-As a marketer, your main purpose is to keep your user moving across the funnel to prevent them to drop off at any point.
+As a marketer, your main purpose is to keep your user moving across the funnel to prevent them from dropping off at any point.

-We are obsessed with growing new plants and we ignore the hanging fruit which is already there, by taking care of this fruit, it will pay off so well.
+However, sometimes this point sometimes overwhelms us and we are obsessed with growing new plants and ignore the hanging fruit which is already there.
 This fruit is meant to be the middle of the funnel (MoFu) that needs to be nurtured.

 Who is The MoFu Subscriber: (The fortune of the Funnel)